-(3) Congregational Councillors are elected in accordance with the Regulations for Election of Congregational Councillors.
+(3) Congregational councillors are elected in accordance with the Rules for the Election of Congregational Council Members.

 (4) The Congregational Council may form working committees for missionary work, social welfare and other tasks.
 Members of the congregation who are not members of the Congregational Council may be members of these working committees.